sebastiantoh/tp/docs/UserGuide.md

         <img src="images/contact-delete/contact-delete.png" alt="enter 'contact delete 1'" width="900px">
     </figure>

-4. The **Result Box** will display a message noting that the command was successful, and the person, Betsy Crowe, is now deleted.
+4. The **Result Box** will display a message noting that the command was successful, and the contact, Betsy Crowe, is now deleted.

     <figure>
         <img src="images/contact-delete/contact-delete-result.png" alt="result for 'contact delete'" width="900px">